Rural Business-Cooperative Service, Department of Agriculture (USDA).

 2. Review and Selection Process

-The State Offices will review applications to determine if they are eligible for assistance based on requirements in this Notice and other applicable Federal regulations.
-If determined eligible, your application will be scored by a panel of National Start Printed Page 23183and State Office employees in accordance with the point allocation specified in this Notice.
-A recommendation will be submitted to the Administrator to fund applications in highest ranking order, subject to availability of funds.
-It is at the Agency's discretion to fund applications with a score of 59 points or less if it is in the best interest of the Federal Government.
-If your application is evaluated, but not funded, it will not be carried forward into the next competition.
+The State Offices will review applications to determine if they are eligible for assistance based on requirements in this Notice, and other applicable Federal regulations.
+If determined eligible, your application will be scored by a panel of USDA employees in accordance with the point allocation specified in this Notice.
+The review panel will convene to reach a consensus on the scores for each of the eligible applications.
+The Administrator may choose to award up to 10 Administrator discretionary points based on criterion (e) in section E.1. of this Notice.
+These points will be added to the cumulative score for a total possible score of 110.
+Applications will be funded in highest ranking order until the funding limitation has been reached.
+Applications that cannot be fully funded may be offered partial funding at the Agency's discretion.
+If your application is ranked and not funded, it will not be carried forward into the next competition.

 F. Federal Award Administration Information